benoitc/http-parser/README.rst

 you can access in your python program and **http.HttpStream** providing higher-level access to a readable,sequential io.RawIOBase object.

-To help you in your day work, http-parser prvides you 3 kind of readers in the reader module: IterReader to read iterables, StringReader to reads strings and StringIO objects, SocketReader to read sockets or objects with the same aî (recv_into needed).
-You cnan of course use any io.RawIOBase object.
+To help you in your day work, http-parser provides you 3 kind of readers in the reader module: IterReader to read iterables, StringReader to reads strings and StringIO objects, SocketReader to read sockets or objects with the same api (recv_into needed).
+You can of course use any io.RawIOBase object.

-Likre http-parser in C you can pass your own callbacks to the C parser, so you can eventually parse asynchronously any HTTP stream.
+Like http-parser in C you can pass your own callbacks to the C parser, so you can eventually parse asynchronously any HTTP stream.
 Callbacks are::